ashoknanda/FinTech-NewsHub/wp-content/plugins/user-submitted-posts/readme.txt

 * Client-side validation with [Parsley](http://parsleyjs.org/)
 * HTML5 submission form with streamlined CSS styles
 * Option to require unique post titles
-* NEW!
-Use your own custom form template and stylesheet
+* Use your own custom form template and stylesheet
-* NEW!
-14 action/filter hooks for advanced customization
+* 15 action/filter hooks for advanced customization
-* NEW!
-Make form fields optional or required
+* Make form fields optional or required
-* NEW!
-Auto Display Custom Fields and Images
+* Auto Display Custom Fields and Images
-* NEW!
-Shortcode to display all submitted posts
+* Shortcode to display all submitted posts

 USP is simple to use and built with clean code via the WP API :)

 **More Features**